stephane-klein/ansible-role-sentry/README.md

 Use  `--extra-vars "sentry_uninstall=true"` to uninstall Sentry.

-If you enable `sentry_posfix_domain` variable, you must put [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) entry in your DNS configuration.
+If you enable `sentry_postfix_domain` variable, you must put [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) entry in your DNS configuration.
 For more information see [Sentry docker-compose example](https://github.com/Its-Alex/sentry-docker-example).